Shubhambawner/learner/DSA/2_dynamic_programming/_2-2D-DP.md

 see if it is possible to use the same given m x n grid as dp matrix.

 * easy tabulation/Space-Optimisation, BUT Not Necessary, as space complexicity is grid m x n any way

+direction of flow of recursion:
+### which side to choose as top, and which as bottom? (in top-bottom paradigm)
+-> depends on given grid as well, if grid is given as grid[0,0] is starting point, then recursion will have: top-down approach as from 0,0 -> n-1,m-1 -> 0,0 and tabulation as: from n-1,m-1 -> 0,0 and anser is dp[0,0] or rc(0,0)